 For example does your reception ask patients collecting a routine prescription to book in for an asthma review?
 Or when patients come in to the surgery for a follow up review within 48 hours of an asthma exacerbation- their annual review could be part of this consultation, if the person when booking the appointment was encouraged to book a review length slot.

 If you noticed patients with asthma are not attending their appointments when invited, it might be worth reviewing the information you are sending out to ensure the letters include information on the importance of an asthma review and asthma symptoms.
-You might also like to include the questions from the Asthma Control Test so patients can themselves recognise they are in need of a review.

 Timing of the annual review invite is also important.
 School holidays are often a good time for children to attend or after school appointments.
 If a large number of your patients work office hours, could you offer evening reviews or offer telephone consultations for a initial review?